-As the author of two (soon to be three) self-published novels and scores of self-published articles on Hubpages, I feel I am well qualified to talk about the ups and downs of this method of publishing.
+As the author of three soon-to-be self-published novels and scores of articles and short stories published on Hubpages sites, I am well qualified to talk about the ups and downs of this method of publishing.
 Self-publishing, for me, represents the best and the worst of publishing.
-Bloggers and online self-publishers of articles (using platforms such as Hubpages and LinkedIn) know that self-publishing is an awesome, yet challenging, phenomenon of our time that turns writers/authors into publishers.
-And, while self-publishing articles online is a lot different from self-publishing books, since I publish both articles and books, I know that these endeavors have at least some of the same ups and downs.
+Bloggers and online self-publishers of articles (using platforms such as Hubpages and LinkedIn) know self-publishing is an awesome yet challenging phenomenon of our time that turns writers/authors into publishers.
+And, while self-publishing articles online is a lot different from self-publishing books, since I publish both articles and books, I know these endeavors have at least some of the same ups and downs.

 The “Big Appeal” of Self-Publishing a Book

 Let’s face it.
 In the immortal words of Miss Janet Jackson, “it’s all about control.”
 The biggest and shiniest appeal of self-publishing is the control it offers.
 In fact, that is exactly what attracted me to it—the ability to be in control of what I write, as well as in charge of determining how my work gets presented to the world.
 I love being “independent” and in control—calling any and all shots having to do with the writing and publishing of my novels, non-fiction books, and articles.